sq7bti/AVAGO/README.md

                                8   blu    GND
                                9   ylw    RMB
 ```
+Among not included components in the above schematics is 3.3V regulator, necessary to run MSP430 at it maximum clock 16MHz.
+It is supplied from 5V at pin 7 of DB9 port.
+Wire colors listed are for own reference (happened to be the one in the game controller replacement cable (DB9) offered on one of the far-east on-line retail shop)

 Before desoldering controller chip from the original mouse, dump the calibration values that are send during boot-up.
 Write down what values are written to register 0x1a LASER_CFG0/1 (0x1f) and 0x1c LSRPWR_CFG0/1 (0x1d).
 See datasheet page 7 for details.

 # Communication protocol
 - at constant intervals (VerticalBlankISR), host is polling with a low level at MMB line